-Mars Hill University participates in the North Carolina Independent Comprehensive Articulation Agreement which states: To be eligible for the transfer of all credits under the I.C.A.A., the student must graduate from the North Carolina community college with an Associate in Arts (A.A.) or Associate in Science (A.S.) degree, have an overall grade point average of at least 2.00 on a 4.00 scale, and a grade of "C" or better in all I.C.A.A. courses.
+Mars Hill University participates in the North Carolina Independent Comprehensive Articulation Agreement which states: "To be eligible for the transfer of all credits under the I.C.A.A., the student must graduate from the North Carolina community college with an Associate in Arts (A.A.) or Associate in Science (A.S.) degree, have an overall grade point average of at least 2.00 on a 4.00 scale, and a grade of 'C' or better in all I.C.A.A. courses."
 Students meeting these criteria will transfer with junior status if they follow MHU's published baccalaureate degree completion plans, and will have fulfilled MHU's general education requirements.
-Students who do not complete the degree are eligible to transfer credits on a course-to-courses basis.
+Students who do not complete the degree are eligible to transfer credits on a course-to-course basis.
 Most majors can be completed within two years; however, some professional programs may require additional semesters of study.

-Mars Hill University participates in the North Carolina Independent Colleges and Universities (N.C.I.C.U.) uniform articulation agreements between N.C.I.C.U. signatories and North Carolina Community College System (N.C.C.C.) signatories for the uniform transfer of community college students in Associate in Fine Arts (A.F.A.) programs.
+Mars Hill University participates in the North Carolina Independent Colleges and Universities (NCICU) uniform articulation agreements between NCICU signatories and North Carolina Community College System (NCCC.) signatories for the uniform transfer of community college students in Associate in Fine Arts (A.F.A.) programs.
 Students earning an A.F.A. in theatre programs from a participating N.C.
 Community College will have met the general education requirements for the Bachelor of Arts theatre program at Mars Hill.
-Students earning an A.F.A. in visual arts programs from a participating N.C. community college will have met the general education requirements for the Bachelor of Fine Arts visual arts programs at Mars Hill.
+Students earning an A.F.A. in visual arts programs from a participating N.C. community college will have met the general education requirements for the Bachelor of Arts theatre programs at Mars Hill.